zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > with the address of a function *`thunk`* such that *`thunk(bound-entity, call-args...)`*
 > is expression-equivalent to `invoke_r<R>(f, static_cast<cv T&>(obj), call-args...)`.

-The implementation of this feels like a hybrid between the *functor* and the `nontype` constructor.
-We start as usual with the declaration and the [require clause][20]:
+Implementing this feels like a hybrid between the *functor* and the `nontype` constructor.
+We start as usual with the declaration and the
+[require clause][20]:

 ```cpp